ballantynedewolf/WolfChart/README.md

 Ver1.6
  - subtense array now to 3 decimal places, enabling
- - improved scoring for Actual numerators - rounding previously made the numerator too complex and denominator different if using Actual vs Standard numerator
+ - improved scoring for Actual Numerators - fractional notations are rounded to 0.1m or 0.5ft and the / is replaced by a ! when Actual is selected.
  - cleaned up some superfluous code lines in this area.
+ - updated help topics
  - changed the Snellen R to try and make it more readable - in the field it was proving less readable than the other Snellens.
 Made the oblique stem more vertical.

 Ver1.5